Guilty as Charged (2001): Reception

 Arnold Furious of Wrestling Recaps wrote "ECW went all out to ensure that their last show would be exciting and it was.
 The aim was to consider the future, yet conclude every feud with the possibility that the company may fold.
 Hence RVD over Lynn, Rhino over Sandman, Sandman over Corino/Credible, Tajiri/Whipwreck over FBI, Dreamer over CW and the general jobbing of Hot Commodity.
 It finished up all the storyline arcs they had running.
 The company died with its story told."

 Kevin Pantoja of 411Mania gave a score rating of 5 with "Only two matches on this show are really good.
 The I Quit match and the Three Way Tag match are damn good.
 Everything else is passable, though none of it is really bad.
 RVD and Lynn disappoint, but this is a recommended show, even if it’s mostly for historical purposes."

-Larry Csonka of 411Mania gave a score rating of 6, writing "Overall not the greatest of PPV’s.
+Larry Csonka, also of 411Mania, gave a score rating of 6, writing "Overall not the greatest of PPV’s.
 A lot doesn’t hold up well in 2005, namely the 3-way ladder match.
 RVD and Lynn wasn’t nearly as good as past encounters, with RVD looking very rusty and stalling too much.
 The I QUIT match and 3-way tag were still as good as I remember and make this a fun show.
 But the real reason to own this is for historical reasons.
 It wasn’t ran as a “final” show, but knowing that it was you just get this feeling of completion when it comes to ECW.
 This was truly an end of an era in pro wrestling that still has a major impact today.
 Recommendation to own, especially if you loved ECW."